The Gabba

 The Brisbane Cricket Ground, commonly known as the Gabba, is a major sports stadium in Brisbane, the capital of Queensland, Australia.
 The nickname Gabba derives from the suburb of Woolloongabba, in which it is located.
 Over the years, the Gabba has hosted athletics, Australian rules football, baseball, concerts, cricket, cycling, rugby league, rugby union, Association football and pony and greyhound racing.
 At present, it serves as the home ground for the Queensland Bulls in domestic cricket, the Brisbane Heat of the Big Bash League and Women's Big Bash League, and the Brisbane Lions of the Australian Football League.
-The Gabba will be the centrepiece of the 2032 Summer Olympics and will be upgraded for the games.

 Between 1993 and 2005, the Gabba was redeveloped in six stages at a cost of A$128,000,000.
 The dimensions of the playing field are now 170.6 m (east-west) by 149.9 m (north-south), to accommodate the playing of Australian rules football at elite level.
 The seating capacity of the ground was 42,000 in 2010, which has been reduced in recent times due to new electronic scoreboards and corporate facilities.
 For international cricket matches, the capacity is reduced to 36,000 due to new scoreboards and the addition of a pool deck, as well as wider sight screens.
 For AFL matches the capacity is slightly larger at 37,478.

-The capacity will increase to 50,000 for the 2032 Olympics.
+The venue is scheduled to be demolished following the 2032 Summer Olympics, being succeeded by the new Brisbane Olympic stadium.